The White Sand Dunes just outside of Mui Ne are one of Vietnam's charming geological oddities.

 Riding motorbikes on the slightly-chaotic roads in Vietnam is not for the faint-hearted, however, the reward for a few near-death experiences is sheer, exhilarating freedom with beautiful scenery.
 Traffic along the coastal road outside of town is extremely light; the road is flat and straight and easy enough for novices.
-Fully-automatic motorbikes can be rented for $8 or less through your accommodation.
+Fully-automatic motorbikes can be rented through your accommodation.
 If a few gear changes don't bother you, manual motorbikes are cheaper.

 Most of the free tourist maps found around Mui Ne are an excuse to kill trees and print ads.
 Much to the delight of tour operators, few maps have accurate directions to the White Dunes.
 Getting there is fairly straightforward, however, a lack of signs can throw you off with one wrong turn.

 Saddle up, strap on a helmet, and prepare for a ride to remember!